waikato-datamining/adams-website/pages/users/users-get-started.rst

 .. thumbnail:: ../../images/actorsuggestions-combobox.png

-You can always bring up the complete range of possible actors by clicking on the **class tree** button.
-The popup allows you to perform a search within the (class) names of the actors.
-While typing the search string the view gets updated and only the actors that match the search string are being displayed.
+On the left-hand side, you always see the complete range of possible actors.
+You can also search within the (class) names of the actors.
+While typing the search string, the view gets updated and only the actors that match the search string are being displayed.

 .. thumbnail:: ../../images/actorsuggestions-search.png